 Musculoskeletal Adaptation to Space Flight

 Deep space flight, as on a mission to Mars, will expose astronauts to extended periods of microgravity and space radiation, both of which cause bone and muscle loss.
-The BEST Lab at VCU is interested in developing novel countermeasure to attenuated microgravity and radiation induced bone and muscle loss.
+The BEST Lab is interested in developing novel countermeasure to attenuated microgravity and radiation induced bone and muscle loss.
 We examine the effect of simulated microgravity and space radiation on bone and muscle in vivo and in vitro.
-As bone and muscle loss resulting from space flight is similar to age-related bone and muscle loss on Earth, countermeasure to treat space travel related bone and muscle loss will likely be effective in treating age-relate bone on muscle loss on Earth.
+As bone and muscle loss resulting from space flight is similar to age-related bone and muscle loss on Earth, countermeasure to treat space travel related bone and muscle loss will likely be effective in treating age-related bone on muscle loss on Earth.